-We could lower the rating if the city draws its general fund reserves down more rapidly than currently planned, which we believe could signify unanticipated budgetary pressure and would leave less room for fiscal maneuvering in out-year budgets.
-We could also lower the rating if the city saw a material increase in liabilities in its self-insurance fund, or if revenue recovery in key funds outside of the general fund significantly lagged current projection, either of which could complicate the city's plan to achieve outyear budgetary balance once stimulus funds are spent.
+We could lower the rating if the city draws its general fund reserves down more rapidly than currently planned, which we believe could signify unanticipated budgetary pressure and would leave less room for fiscal maneuvering in outyear budgets.
+We could also lower the rating if it saw a material increase in liabilities in its self-insurance fund, or if revenue recovery in key funds outside of the general fund significantly lagged current projection, either of which could complicate its plan to achieve outyear budgetary balance once stimulus funds are spent.